 While these terms are sometimes used interchangeably, there are differences.
 Dandruff causes scaling on the scalp but not redness.
 With seborrhea, there is excessive oiliness of the skin, especially of the scalp and face, without redness or scaling.
 Patients with seborrhea may later develop seborrheic dermatitis, which causes both redness and scaling.

 For most patients, there is no need to perform blood, urine, or allergy tests.
 In rare cases of chronic seborrheic dermatitis that do not respond to treatment, a skin biopsy or other laboratory test may be necessary to eliminate the possibility of another disease.

 Seborrheic Dermatitis Treatment

 There is no way to prevent or cure seborrheic dermatitis, but treatment can control it.
 Seborrheic dermatitis may get better on its own.
 With regular treatment, the condition improves quickly.

 Gentle shampooing with a mild shampoo is helpful for infants with cradle cap.
 A cream or lotion containing a low-dose corticosteroid or an antifungal topical such as ciclopirox or ketoconazole may be applied to the child’s affected skin.

 Adults often need to use a medicated shampoo and a stronger corticosteroid preparation.
-A dermatologist may recommend non-prescription medicated shampoos containing tar, zinc pyrithione, selenium sulfide, ketoconazole, and/or salicylic acid.
-In some cases, the dermatologist will write a prescription for a shampoo, cream, gel, or foam.
-As excessive use of stronger preparations can cause side effects, patients should follow their Water’s Edge Dermatology practitioner‘s advice.
+A dermatologist may recommend non-prescription medicated shampoos containing tar, zinc pyrithione, selenium sulfide, ketoconazole and/or salicylic acid.
+In some cases, the dermatologist will write a prescription for a shampoo, cream, gel or foam.
+As excessive use of stronger preparations can cause side effects, patients should follow their Water’s Edge Dermatology provider‘s advice.